 Dr Laura Santamaria

-, a publication dedicated to making sustainability topics accessible and aspirational to wider audiences.
-Her expertise and insight in lifestyle aspects of sustainability have gained her recognition as a leading expert in the subject, often representing the UK press at international sustainability conferences and events, taking part in industry expert panels, keynote speaking and competition judging.
+She is co-founder of pioneering sustainable lifestyle magazine Sublime.
+Her expertise and insight in lifestyle aspects of sustainability have gained her recognition as a leading voice in the field, often representing the UK press at international level, taking part in expert panels, keynote speaking and competition judging.

 Current research and collaborations

 Laura’s research focuses on the role of strategic design in shaping collective identities, mediating cultural and symbolic meanings in processes of social change, and enhancing creative capacity in grassroots activism practices and contexts.
 She builds on cultural, critical and communication theories to develop interdisciplinary approaches for activating, empowering and legitimising citizen-led paradigm change through social action, innovation and entrepreneurship.

 Working in partnership with Grampus Heritage and Training since 2009, Laura has developed and led EU funded entrepreneurship programmes across rural villages in Europe to boost bottom-up socioeconomic development, based on design-driven cultural heritage and crafts innovation.